-Human Effigies are probably going to be one of your most valuable possessions in Dark Souls 2.
+Human Effigies will probably be one of your most valuable possessions in Dark Souls 2.
 As you keep dying, your health bar will drain slowly and give you less health each time.
-When you use a Human Effigy, your humanity will return and allow you to regain full health back when you rest at a bonfire.
+When you use a Human Effigy, your humanity will return and allow you to regain total health when you rest at a bonfire.

-I have noticed a lot of people are burning Human Effigies at a bonfire and getting mad because other people told them to use one to heal their health.
+I have noticed many people burning Human Effigies at a bonfire and getting mad because other people told them to use one to heal their health.
 When you burn a Human Effigy at a bonfire, it stops you from getting invaded.
 It does not make your health bar return to normal.

 You have to use a Human Effigy as you would an Estus Flask; any other way won’t give your humanity back.
 There are a limited number of Human Effigies in the world that you could find on the ground or buy from a merchant.
-Try not to use too many however because you will run out and be stuck at 50% health.
+However, try not to use too many because you will run out and be stuck at 50% health.

 Help other players through co-op

-Another way to regain full health is to help other players through co-op.
-To help someone, you must first find a White Sign Soapstone which is found in the Forest of Fallen Giant.
+Another way to regain total health is to help other players through the co-op.
+To help someone, you must first find a White Sign Soapstone in the Forest of Fallen Giant.
 When you finally receive it, go into your inventory.
-Click and use it in an area that you know there is a lot of people in.
+Click and use it in an area where you know a lot of people.

-After you put a summon sign on the ground, it allows anyone who has their humanity to summon you to their world.
+After you put a summon sign on the ground, it allows anyone with humanity to summon you to their world.
 When you are finally summoned, the only thing you have to do is help the host defeat the boss of that specific world.
-Once you beat the boss your duty will be fulfilled, and you will be sent home.
+Once you beat the boss, your duty will be fulfilled, and you will be sent home.

-When you get back to your world, your humanity will have been restored and you will be back to full health again.
-It won’t give you health if you die before the beating of the boss though.
-Keep in mind that, with every person the host summons into the world, it doubles the boss’s health by every phantom summoned.
+When you return to your world, your humanity will have been restored, and you will be back to total health again.
+It won’t give you health if you die before defeating the boss.
+Remember that every person the host summons into the world doubles the boss’s health of every phantom summoned.

 Equip the Ring of Binding

-If you don’t want to or you can’t get this ring, then you can settle with finding the Ring of Life Protection or the Ring of Soul Protection.
-The Ring of Life Protection allows the player to keep their humanity when they die.
-The Ring of Soul Protection allows the player to keep their souls when they die.
+If you don’t want to or can’t get this ring, you can settle with finding the Ring of Life Protection or the Ring of Soul Protection.
+The Ring of Life Protection allows player to keep their humanity when they die.
+The Ring of Soul Protection allows player to keep their souls when they die.

-The only downside to having these rings is that they break whenever they are activated and must be repaired every time.
-In the original Dark Souls 2, it takes 3,000 souls each ring to fix.
+The only downside to having these rings is that they break when activated and must be repaired every time.
+The original Dark Souls 2 takes 3,000 souls for each ring to fix.
 In Scholar of the First Sin edition, it takes 14,000 souls each to fix.

-The main reason you are losing the health is that whenever you die, 5% of your health is taken away because of the character’s hollowing.
+The main reason you are losing your health is that whenever you die, 5% of your health is taken away because of the character’s hollowing.
 A total of 50% of all your health will be taken if you have died enough.
-I know I had a lot of trouble with dying, because I was not very good at the game.
+I know I had a lot of trouble with dying because I was not very good at the game.

-I would constantly be using Human Effigies, which is a huge mistake; and, when I got toward the end of the game, I found myself needing them more and more.
-What I would recommend to not die as much in the game is constantly upgrade your health, stamina, and weapon damage to help fight against those harder enemies.
+I would constantly be using Human Effigies, which is a huge mistake, and when I got to the end of the game, I needed them more.
+I would recommend not to die as much in the game to constantly upgrade your health, stamina, and weapon damage to help fight against those more challenging enemies.

-Keep grinding for souls, and try not to use Human Effigies as much as possible; and in the long-run, it will save you a lot of trouble later on.
-If you are able to, try to play the game with half health and see how you fare against all the enemies.
+Keep grinding for souls, and try not to use Human Effigies as much as possible; in the long run, it will save you a lot of trouble later on.
+If you can, try to play the game with half health and see how you fare against all the enemies.
 Don’t worry too much about your death penalty.

 Defeating a boss is a super helpful way to regain your humanity back.
-Every time you defeat a boss, your humanity is given back to you.
-There are a total of 42 bosses in Dark Souls 2, including the DLCs, and each of them give your humanity back to you.
+When you defeat a boss, your humanity is returned to you.
+There are a total of 42 bosses in Dark Souls 2, including the DLCs, and each of them gives your humanity back to you.

 Since there are just so many bosses, try not to use a Human Effigy because you can just beat a boss every once and a while and regain your health back.
-The bosses are very easy in Dark Souls 2, except maybe the DLC bosses; and it is a very easy way to get your humanity back.
+The bosses are easy in Dark Souls 2, except maybe the DLC bosses; it is an effortless way to get your humanity back.

 Getting cursed is very annoying if you don’t have the right things to deal with it.
-What it does is drops your health by 30% and, if you die again, a total of 50%.
+It drops your health by 30% and, if you die again, a total of 50%.
 You can’t cure Curse, and there are only a few ways to get rid of it.
 You can be Cursed by certain enemies like the Lion Claw Warriors, and the Cursevessel Traps can also Curse you.

-Curse buildup can be cancelled through spells and Divine Blessings; and, if you equip the Ring of Resistance or Cursebite Ring, it will slow it down drastically.
-If you get the Hollow Skin Helmet in the DLC, then you will be immune to Curse.
-You can also use a Human Effigy to reverse the effects of the Curse.
+Curse buildup can be canceled through spells and Divine Blessings; if you equip the Ring of Resistance or Cursebite Ring, it will slow it down drastically.
+If you get the Hollow Skin Helmet in the DLC, you will be immune to Curse.
+You can also use a Human Effigy to reverse the Curse’s effects.

-Getting Petrified is worse than dying in that when you get Petrified, your body turns to stone and you automatically die no matter what your health bar says.
+Getting Petrified is worse than dying because when you get Petrified, your body turns to stone, and you automatically die no matter what your health bar says.
 It also takes 30% of your health away when you respawn instead of the initial 5%.

 Watching your health bar is crucial and pretty self-explanatory when you think about it.
 The biggest mistake of any Dark Souls 2 player is not using the Estus Flasks at the right time and not watching their health bar.
-I have run into many boss fights where I have ignored my health bar, and it cost me the battle.
+I have run into many boss fights where I ignored my health bar, which cost me the battle.

 Why should I watch my health bar?
-Well, firstly you should watch it so you can plan your next move with what the enemy or boss is going to do.
+First, you should watch it to plan your next move with what the enemy or boss will do.
 Secondly, you should watch it because you need to find the perfect opportunity to heal.
-Thirdly, you should watch it so you know specifically how much health you lost because of Hollowing from the last death.
+Thirdly, you should watch it to know precisely how much health you lost because of Hollowing from the last death.

 Don’t let my opinion stop you from playing the game, and don’t give up once you first try the game.
-There are many things that allow for a player to bring their health up back to normal, but some of them are more difficult to do.
+Many things allow players to bring their health back to normal, but some are more difficult to do.
 If you are having trouble with the game, consider buying this Dark Souls 2 guide on Amazon here.